-Whenever a payment has been made under any Coverage Feature in a total amount, at any time, in excess of the maximum amount payable under the Plan's provision ("Overpayment"), you or any other Covered Person must refund to the Plan the applicable Overpayment and help the Plan obtain the refund of the Overpayment from another person or organization.
+Whenever a payment has been made under any Coverage Feature in a total amount, at any time, in excess of the maximum amount payable under the Plan's provision (such excess amount, an "Overpayment"), you or any other Covered Person must refund to the Plan, subject to any applicable state wage and hour laws, the applicable Overpayment and help the Plan obtain the refund of the Overpayment from another person or organization.
 This includes any Overpayments resulting from retroactive awards received from any source, fraud, or any error made in processing your claim.

-In case of a recovery from a source other than the Plan, Overpayment recovery will not be more than the amount of the payment.
 An Overpayment also occurs when payment is made from the Plan that should have been made under another group plan.
-In that case, the Plan may recover the payment from one or more of the following: any other insurance Company, any other organization, or any person to or for whom payment was made.
+In that case, the Plan may recover the payment from one or more of the following: any other insurance company, any other organization, or any person to or for whom payment was made.

-The Plan may, at its option, recover the Overpayment by reducing or offsetting against any future benefits payable to the Covered Person or his/her survivors; stopping future benefit payments that would otherwise be due under the Plan (payments may continue when the Overpayment has been recovered); or demanding an immediate refund of the Overpayment from the Covered Person.
+The Plan may, at its option, and subject to any applicable state wage and hour laws, recover the Overpayment by reducing or offsetting against any future benefits payable to the Covered Person or his/her survivors; stopping future benefit payments that would otherwise be due under the Plan (payments may continue when the Overpayment has been recovered); or demanding an immediate refund of the Overpayment from the Covered Person.

-With respect to any Coverage Feature providing disability benefits, the Plan Administrator reserves the right to recover funds related to disability benefits for any Overpayment when a Covered Person receives state benefits, including Workers' Compensation and Social Security benefits.
+With respect to any Coverage Feature providing disability benefits, the Plan Administrator reserves the right to recover funds related to disability benefits when a Covered Person receives any other benefits for the same disability, including Workers' Compensation and Social Security benefits.